lilianaweimer/Tic-Tac-Toe/README.md

 - The `checkWinConditions` method held me up for an entire day
 - Connecting classes to the DOM
 - Breaking the project down into manageable chunks
-- One error persists, that I cannot find the source of:
-  - When an image is double-clicked, there is an error due to its class changing and `takeTurn` calling `changeGameboardTile`
-  - This error does not break the game, however
-- Refactoring occasionally broke other parts of the game, which I had to work my way through fixing (time consuming and sometimes confusing)
+- Refactoring occasionally broke parts of the game, which I had to work my way through fixing (time consuming and sometimes confusing)
 - Planning document could have been written more clearly so others could understand it better
 - Fixing bugs along the way